teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 ## Installation

+Please [Click Here](https://catsblenderplugin.xyz/wiki.html#how-do-i-install-cats-blender-plugin-blender-42) to see how to install for Blender 4.2+
-Please [Click Here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/wiki/How-to-Install%3F) to see how to install.
+Please [Click here](https://catsblenderplugin.xyz/wiki.html#how-do-i-install-cats-blender-plugin-blender-36-and-older) to see how to install for older versions of Blender.

 ## Help

-If you need help with Cat's you can check the wiki [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/wiki).
+If you need help with Cat's you can check the wiki [here](https://catsblenderplugin.xyz/wiki.html#quick-access).
 You can also see the the following video tutorials as well (Please note these videos may become outdated over time).

 [![VRCHAT Avatar Setup - Blender CATS Plugin](https://i.ytimg.com/vi/2fJMaxbBewg/0.jpg)](https://www.youtube.com/watch?v=2fJMaxbBewg)